 Kenneth D. Senne

-In 2002, Dr. Senne was elected a Fellow of the Institute of Electrical and Electronics Engineers "for contributions to the development of real-time adaptive signal processing systems for defense applications."
+In 2002, Senne was elected as fellow of the Institute of Electrical and Electronics Engineers "for contributions to the development of real-time adaptive signal processing systems for defense applications."

 Senne holds BS, MS, and PhD degrees in electrical engineering from Stanford University, where he conducted research on adaptive learning systems.